NL Common Ground

 Layout

-Illustrations are allowed to break the grid layout and can be placed freely.
+Illustrations are allowed to break the grid layout (as explained in the NL brandguide) and can be placed freely.

 The sticker logo can be positioned anywhere in the design, but it must remain within the layout and uphold the necessary clearance space from other elements.